 Keeping your auto insurance policy information current speeds all your auto insurance processes, including reporting and resolving your claims.

 If an accident occurs, stay calm.
 Make sure you call the police and report your claim to National General Insurance or your local agent.
-Or, you may report your claim online.

 Make sure you have written down the names, license plate numbers and insurance information of others involved.
 If the police are there, get the officer's name and the police department's location if possible.